 - Any movement that wants to actually create a new world must create new institutions (including new legal institutions) that meet people’s needs without destroying the planet that we depend upon for life itself.

-- The U.S. Constitution should be renewed or rewritten to account for new generations and circumstances, and should exist as a living document which reflects the challenges and opportunities of the times.
+- The U.S. Constitution should be renewed or rewritten to account for new generations and circumstances and should exist as a living document that reflects the challenges and opportunities of the times.

 - The ultimate goal of mass movements is not only to change the culture, but to codify movement demands into laws and, more importantly, rights.

 From there Patriot X shared his poetry and Ben Manski, President of The Liberty Tree Foundation for the Democratic Revolution, shared a presentation about strategy and constitutional change and what we could do.
-We took that inspiration to breakout conversation.
+We took that inspiration to break out conversations.